-An example of a Facebook ad with good value proposition
+An example of a Facebook ad with a good value proposition

-In this example, has announced how to get your first 1,000 fans on twitter.
-This will attract many clients towards them.
+In this example, has announced how to get your first 1,000 fans on Twitter.
+This will attract many clients to them.

 - Your ad should provide perfect relevance to the users’ targeted search from the Ad to the landing page.
 Most of the time we type certain keywords, for example, black western wear and we may get search results in a landing page showing all colors of western wear.
 No brother, this should never be the case in your ad.
 Create your ad relevant to the product you offer which will be the right target of the user’s query.